cuckoosandbox/cuckoo/docs/book/usage/cwd.rst

   control on how its installed on users' systems.
 No longer will users have incorrect versions of third party libraries installed breaking their setup.
 * Because updating is much easier (again, ``pip install -U cuckoo``) we will be able to **put out new versions more often**.
-E.g., when a bug has hit us that dozens of people run in because they're all using the bugged version (this has happened several times).
+E.g., when one or more users run into a bug, we'll be able to put out a fix quickly - this has happened a few times in the past in a way that we weren't able to properly mitigate such issues (leaving users high & dry for months).
 * **The Cuckoo Configuration is no longer part of the Git repository**.
 Users who have updated Cuckoo in the past will have seen the effort involved in making a backup of their configuration, pulling a new version of Cuckoo, and